MVPetrone/hack25/README.md

 Once all votes are complete, you can check the results and make the final booking.
 ```

-_Michal's friends received voting buttons in their group chat:_
+_Michael's friends received voting buttons in their group chat:_

 **Location Vote:**